 Fixed circulation type: The carriage and rope are fixed

-As the name suggests, this type of gondola has carriages fixed to a rope and circulates.
-It is mainly used for chairlifts.
-Because they are fixed, all carriages basically move at the same speed.
-Because of its simple structure, this type is the easiest to maintain.
-However, there are a few types called "pulse gondolas" (currently under construction in Shiga Kogen ) that can periodically slow down or stop.
+This type literally consists of gondolas where the carriers are fixed to ropes and move in a circular motion.
+It is mainly used in chairlifts.
+Because they are fixed, all the carriers basically move at the same speed.
+Due to its simple structure, it is the easiest to maintain.
+However, there are a few types called "pulse gondolas" (currently under construction in Shiga Kogen) that can periodically slow down or stop.

 ▶Automatic circulation system: A system that enables high speed